dupr/duprkit/README.md

 # What kind of packages does the project target to?

+GENERAL PACKAGING.
+However this project is very glad to accept the following special cases:

 * Packages that are extremely hard to made compliant to Debian Policy.
 For example, bazel the build system of TensorFlow.
 Or something that doesn't worth the effort to be made so.